MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4.md

 # Detail Trial Balance (report)

-The *Detail Trial Balance* report shows the beginning balance, each transaction within the period, with a running balance for each general ledger (G/L) account.
+The **Detail Trial Balance** report shows the beginning balance, each transaction in a period, and a running balance for each general ledger (G/L) account.

-You can exclude accounts with no transactions for the period.
+You can exclude accounts that don't have transactions in the period, and you can include closing entries.

-Closing entries can be included

 ## Use cases